api3dao/old-api3-docs/docs/next/grp-members/dao-pool.md

 ### Staking

 The staking utility incentivizes participation in the DAO and alignment of incentives.
-By [staking](tokens.md#staked-tokens) your API3 tokens into the pool, you receive governance voting rights and take part in providing API3 users with quantifiable _security_ in the form of insurance.
-The pool also grants you inflationary rewards and exposes you to insurance claim risks.
+By [staking](tokens.md#staked-tokens) your API3 tokens into the DAO pool, you receive governance voting rights and take part in providing API3 users with quantifiable _security_ in the form of insurance.
+The DAO pool also grants you inflationary rewards and exposes you to insurance claim risks.

 > ![dao-pool-staking](../assets/images/dao-pool-staking.png)